kordastilab/ImmunoCluster/README.md

 flow cytometry analysis is outlined in our recent preprint [here](https://www.biorxiv.org/content/10.1101/2020.09.09.289033v1).

-## 2\.
-Main functionalities of immunoCluster
+## 2. Main functionalities of immunoCluster

 The basic pipeline of immunoCluster analysis involves:

 -   Creating file and marker labels to generate the experimental design

 -   Importing .fcs data into the SingleCellExperiment object

 -   Exploratory analysis of the data

 -   Dimensionality reduction

 -   Clustering and biological interpretation of the clusters

-  - Statistitcal testing for differences in cluster abundance and marker expression
+-   Statistical testing for differences in cluster abundance and marker expression

 # Installation

-## 1\.
-Install the package from github
+## 1. Install the package from github

-Install the development version of the package, installation will usually take a few minutes, depending on the number of dependencies that have been installed on your pc.
-Install immunoCluster from github here:
+Install the development version of the package, installation will usually take a few minutes, depending on the number of dependencies that have been installed on your computer.
+Install immunoCluster from github
+here:

 ``` r
   # Install devtools for github installation if not present